JohanAberg/vhs-decode/README.md

 ````

 > [!CAUTION]
-> Just because a test points has this name doesn't automatically mean it will have the signal we want, especially when it comes to hi-fi audio, be sure to check with the service manual if possible and do small test captures before finalizing any RF Tap setup.
+> Just because a test point has this name doesn't automatically mean it will have the signal we want, especially when it comes to HiFi audio, be sure to check with the service manual if possible and do small test captures before finalizing any RF Tap setup.

 ## Basic Guidance